franzbu/EnhancedSpaces.spoon/README.md

 #### Changing Menu Titles
-For changing the menu titles, for example, to have them in your preferred language, you can add the following line to your `init.lua`; this is an example for having the menu tiles in German:
+For changing the menu titles, for example, to have them in your preferred language, you can add the following line to your `init.lua`; this is an example for changing the menu tiles to German:

 ```lua
 ...